eclipse-iceoryx/iceoryx2/examples/rust/service_variant_customization/README.md

     .create::<ipc::Service>()?; // we use the service variant 'ipc::Service'
 ```

-A service variant can be customized by defining a struct and implementing
+A service variant can be customized by defining a struct
+`YourServiceVariantName` and implementing
 `iceoryx2::service::Service` and
 `iceoryx2::service::internal::ServiceInternal<YourServiceVariantName>`.
-`iceoryx2::service::Service` is a list of type definitions that define which
+`iceoryx2::service::Service` is a list of type definitions that specify which
 operating system mechanisms are used for the iceoryx2 concepts used to define a
 service, a port’s data segment, or trigger mechanisms where one process can wake
 up another.